maddisondesigns/wp-color-picker-alpha/Readme.md

+# Notes for v2 branch
-> Old version for support WordPress < 4.9
+* Old version for support WordPress < 4.9
-> It will not be updated and nor will support be given.
+* It will not be updated and nor will support be given.
-> It is maintained for use in older versions of the WordPress
+* It is maintained for use in older versions of the WordPress

 # wp-color-picker-alpha
 * Overwrite [Automattic Iris][1] for enabled Alpha Channel in wpColorPicker